NICMx/Jool/docs/en/usr-flags-address.md

 Sends address translation queries to the module.
 Meant for educative and configuration testing purposes.

-> Note!
-This feature has not yet been officially released.
-For now, you can find it in the master branch.
-It is bound to come out in Jool 4.0.5.

 Only SIIT Jool implements this feature for now.

 ## Syntax